 The only moving parts in the tunnel are in the refrigerator, which operates on a 50-horsepower motor.
 A comparable unit, based on a gaseous diffusion pump, would require about a half million horsepower.
-Contrasted to the operating time of a fraction of versity of Maryland, Stevens Institute of Technology University of Illinois, University of Minnesota, University of Oklahoma, University of Southern California, Stanford University, and Polytechnic Institute of Brooklyn.
+Contrasted to the operating time of a fraction of a second for most wind tunnels, the USC unit can function for ten hours.